isuvo/DSGenAI-2025/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
+## Website
+The website is hosted at https://isuvo.github.io/DSGenAI-2025/

 This project is licensed under the MIT License.